peter88213/nvhelp-en/source/plot_menu.rst

 You can export a plot description with **Plot > Export plot description**.

-This will generate a new OpenDocument text document (odt) containing stages, arcs, and plot points, each with description.
+This will generate a new OpenDocument text document (odt) containing stages, plot lines, and plot points, each with description.
 File name suffix is ``_plot``.